 Loudspeakers were used to amplify or create a louder voice, thus the name “voice coil” stuck.
-Voice coil motors use similar technology to speakers, but they are designed to produce higher forces over larger distances or “strokes”.
-Voice coil motors do not have the commutator but uses a position sensor.
-These motors consist of two separate parts; the magnetic housing and the coil.
+Voice coil motor uses similar technology to speakers, but it is designed to produce higher forces over larger distances or “strokes”.
+Voice coil motors do not have the commutator but use a position sensor.
+These motors consist of two separate parts: the magnetic housing and the coil.

 The current running through the coil creates a magnetic field, which interacts with the field established by the permanent magnet.

 The voice coil works because of the force between a static magnetic field and an electric current perpendicular to the field.

 Below is a schematic diagram of a current-carrying wire and a magnet.

 Arrows indicate the direction of the electric current (to the right) and of the magnetic field (up):

 For wear resistance and good surface finish along with required magnetic properties, the shaft material is either stainless steel (hardenable stainless steel may be slightly magnetic and have a slight influence on the force characteristic, nonmagnetic stainless steel is softer and more susceptible to damage) or titanium.
 The magnet assembly of VM series is designed for good volumetric efficiency and useful linear stroke, these characteristics may be at the expense of some loss of linearity.
 High energy density magnets drive the material of the voice coil pot (housing) close to magnetic saturation to develop the strongest possible magnetic field.

 Stanford Magnets offer custom magnets assemblies to ensure accurate guidance of the coil assembly within the magnet assembly, and to facilitate easy installation in customer applications.
 Custom designs can demonstrate better linearity at the expense of increased size/weight & cost.